 Caution: Use proper handling and storage procedures to avoid the loss of data and equipment.
 Do not remove disk drives while they are operating.
-Always power off the system prior to installing or removing a drive.
+Always power off the system before installing or removing a drive.
 When you remove a drive(s) be sure that you always put it back in the same bay that you removed it from.
 Replacing a data disk in a different bay may cause file corruption, data loss, or other malfunction.

-To remove a data disk drive module:
+Complete the following steps to remove a data disk drive module: